AequilibraE/aequilibrae/docs/source/path_computation_engine.rst

     # You can also know the direction you traversed each link with
     res.path_link_directions # Array of the same size as res.path

+    # If you chose to compute skims, you can access them for ALL nodes
+    # Array is indexed on node IDs
+    res.skims
+    # Order of columns is the same as in
+    graph.skim_fields
+    # disconnected and non-existing nodes are set to np.inf